 Another way of looking at it that supports the idea that children inherit their intelligence from their mothers: The X chromosome that girls inherit from their dads always comes from the maternal side.
 In other words, your dad got his X from your grandmother, your grandfather from your great-grandmother, and so on.

 Of course, all of that relies on the theory that the X chromosome alone carries the intelligence gene, and scientists are still pretty divided on that hypothesis.
 One thing that just about all scientists can agree on, though, is that your intelligence is not solely determined by your genetics.
-Let’s take a look at a few other factors that come into play.

 Other factors that determine intelligence